samthor/https-forward/README.md

 user-only-auth      localhost:9002    user       # .. but doesn't care about password

 .anotherdomain.com
-test                blah.com          # any URL is valid
+test                blah.com          # any URL is valid, not just localhost
 ```

 ## Notes

 This service will only ask Let's Encrpyt for certificates when it can match a domain from the configuration exactly.
-This prevents folks dialing your server and asking for arbitrary URLs.
+This prevents folks dialing your server and asking for random hostnames.

-Having said that, a good way to use this is to set up wildcard DNS record (e.g., set up `*.yourdomain.com` above to point your server's IP).
+Having said that, a good way to use this is to set up wildcard DNS record.
+For example, you could set up `*.yourdomain.com` to point your server's IP and then use the configuration file to add hosts.